 How to get in?

 Thorness Bay presents as a long, open bay on the north-west coast of the Isle of Wight, stretching about two miles between Salt Mead Ledge to the west and Gurnard Head to the east.
-The shoreline is characterised by a sand and pebble beach backed by low, broken cliffs, with a low-lying valley floor inland that rises into rolling farmland.
+The shoreline is characterised by a sand-and-pebble beach backed by low, broken cliffs, with a low-lying inland valley floor that rises into rolling farmland.
 The bay is bordered by woodland and farmland, giving it a rural and undeveloped appearance from the water.
 Refer to Western Approaches to the Solent

 Thorness Bay as seen from the westImage: Michael Harpur